Wangerooge

 Wangerooge is one of the East Frisian Islands.
-It is the easternmost and smallest of the inhabited islands in this group (according to some other measurements, Baltrum is the smallest) and the only one that belonged to the historical district of Oldenburg between 1815 and 1947, whereas Borkum, Juist, Norderney, Baltrum, Langeoog and Spiekeroog always belonged to the county of Ostfriesland.
+It is the easternmost and smallest of the inhabited islands in this group (according to some other measurements, Baltrum is the smallest) and the only one that belonged to the historical Grand Duchy and Free State of Oldenburg between 1815 and 1947, whereas Borkum, Juist, Norderney, Baltrum, Langeoog and Spiekeroog always belonged to the county of Ostfriesland.
 As of the census of 2004, the island has 1,055 inhabitants.
 Especially in summer the island accommodates more than 7,000 visitors a day.

 Wangerooge is separated from the island of Spiekeroog by a gat known as the Harle.

 The island is attractive to tourists due to the beaches, various recreation facilities and its relaxed atmosphere.
 The island's slogan, visible on a sign at the harbor, emphasizes this: "God created time, but he never mentioned haste."

 A yearly beach volleyball tournament, usually held at the beginning of August, is one of the main attractions in the summer, and has served to modify the general impression that the island is exclusively attractive to older people and young families.
 In addition, windsurfing, kite-surfing and board-riding activities attract younger people.

 In order to guarantee a relaxed atmosphere, cars are prohibited on the island.
 The island can be reached by ship from Harlesiel, or it can be reached by plane via its airfield, regular service being offered from Harlesiel, Bremen, or Hamburg.
 The ferries leave at different times every day according to the tide.
-As on most East Frisian Islands, a small narrow gauge railway line, the Wangerooge Island Railway, connects the harbor to the main village.
+As on most East Frisian Islands, a small narrow gauge railway line, the Wangerooge Island Railway, connects the harbor to the main village, with the total track length of 5.9 km (3.7 mi).

 As for historical sites and other places of interest, the island has one active lighthouse, one old lighthouse, and the Western Tower.
 Since the whole island used to be shifting constantly eastwards until sea defenses were built a century ago, old buildings were gradually lost to the sea.
 The Western Tower was built in 1597 and was originally in the east of the island.

 Wangerooge is also known as the site of a historic World War II B-17 Flying Fortress crash, or rather a double crash.
 During a bombing mission on Hamburg on New Year's Eve, 1944, a B-17 squadron was attacked by German fighter planes on its homeward flight.
 While in tight formation, one plane was shot down and became entangled with the plane below it.
 One of the pilots managed to take control of the two aircraft and steer them back towards the German coast for an emergency landing.
 At the time, the two entangled aircraft were described as resembling breeding dragonflies as the ball turrets of each plane were caught in the chassis of the other.
 Most of the crew bailed out, while two remained and successfully made a crash landing in a field.

 Wangerooge has an airfield with scheduled services.